UofUEpiBio/PHS7045-advanced-programming/syllabus.md

   - Syllabus and schedule

-  - Github: Reproducible code and version control
+  - GitHub: Reproducible code and version control

-  - Quarto: Document preparation
+  - Quarto: Document preparation.

-      - Students can choose options for collating if desired (such as bookdown)
+    Students can choose options for collating if desired (such as bookdown)

 Week 2: R Essentials

-  - At home reading:
+  - At-home reading:

       - Classes: Vectors (Chapter 2), Matrices and Arrays (Chapter 3), Lists (Chapter 4), Data Frames (Chapter 5)